Bookbells/ib222zz/README.md

 •	Add more automation based on the readings, like for example connecting an on/off switch to the fogger and controlling this based on humidity levels in the bucket.

 ![Light_red](https://hackmd.io/_uploads/rktDs-Srgl.png)

-*Figure 12: Picture of the first test where I connected an earlier version to the wall power and placed it in the window for kitchen readings, the lamp is red because it was more than 27 degrees celsius.*
+*Figure 13: Picture of the first test where I connected it to the wall power and placed it in the window for kitchen readings, the lamp is red because it was more than 27 degrees celsius.*

 ![IMG_6172](https://hackmd.io/_uploads/SyrLd2jrxx.jpg)

-*Figure 13: Picture of the final project with the IoT mounted in a cardboard box and attached to wall power and the aeroponics system.*
+*Figure 14: Picture of the final project with the IoT mounted in a cardboard box and attached to wall power and the aeroponics system.*